chrisnoonan98675/site/xl-test/concept/key-xl-test-concepts.markdown

 ## Plugins

-XL Test integrates with your test tools through *plugins* that search for test results and import results into XL Test.
-You can create a [custom plugin](/xl-test/how-to/create-a-test-tool-plugin.html).
+XL Test integrates with your test tools through *plugins* that search for test results and import results into XL Test. {% comment %}You can create a [custom plugin](/xl-test/how-to/create-a-test-tool-plugin.html).{% endcomment %}